iarsystems/iar-risc-v-gd32v-eval/Examples/coremark/README.md

 The code is written in C and contains implementations of the following algorithms: list processing (find and sort), matrix manipulation (common matrix operations), state machine (determine if an input stream contains valid numbers), and CRC.

-By running the code on a target, a __CoremMark score__ is obtained.
+By running the code on a target, a __CoreMark score__ is obtained.
 The better a compiler is in generating optimized code for the target CPU, the higher the __CoreMark score__ it gets.

-# Building and Running
+## Building and Running

 To build and run the benchmark, select